vio/wtf/readme.txt

 Tested up to: 2.6.2
 Stable tag: 0.0.0

-WPT can load theme partials based on a particular namespace/filename
+WTP can load theme partials based on a particular namespace/filename

 == Description ==

-WPT can load theme partials based on a namespace / filename constructed from Wordpress response hierarchy and type ( page/single/category ).
+WTP can load theme partials based on a namespace / filename constructed from Wordpress response hierarchy and type ( page/single/category ).

 == Installation ==